 Washington Commanders Over/Under

-Here is a look at what NFL win totals looked like at DraftKings Sportsbook on Aug.
-22, just a few weeks before the start of the 2022 regular season.
+Here is a look at what NFL win totals looked like at DraftKings Sportsbook on March 27, just about a month before the 2023 NFL Draft.

 Team | Projected Win Total | Over Price | Under Price |